NOW ACCEPTING NEW CLIENTS | DIRECT BILLING | IN PERSON & ONLINE | EVENINGS & WEEKENDS AVAILABLE

 You set the pace.
 We follow your lead.

-The goal is always the same: to create a space where you feel safe enough to heal.
+At Therapy Alberta, the goal is always the same: to create a space where you feel safe enough to heal.

 Meet our featured Perinatal Therapists